Adyen/adyen-php-api-library/README.md

 $paymentLink = $result->getUrl(); // or use $result['url'] if you want to use arrayAccess
 ~~~~
-Take in account that the array parameters are converted to snake case to prevent you from confusing it with the getter/setters.

 ### Example integration

 For a closer look at how our PHP library works, clone our [Laravel example integration](https://github.com/adyen-examples/adyen-php-online-payments).
 This includes commented code, highlighting key features and concepts, and examples of API calls that can be made using the library.